MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/laps-csp.md

 <!-- Description-Source-DDF -->
 Use this policy to configure the maximum password age of the managed local administrator account.

-If not specified, this setting will default to 30 days
+If not specified, this setting will default to 30 days.

 This setting has a minimum allowed value of 1 day when backing the password to on-premises Active Directory, and 7 days when backing the password to Azure AD.